bendodson/SiriProxy-TubeUpdates/README.md

 This is a basic plugin for SiriProxy that will allow you to check the status of the various London Underground lines.

+There are some screenshots and a brief overview on [my blog](http://bendodson.com/weblog/2011/12/06/hows-the-london-underground-ask-siri/)

 # Setup

 1. Copy the contents of `config-info.yml` into your `~/.siriproxy/config.yml`